neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/gsoc_2026_cellfinder.md

 ### How well does it work

-I trained a single-channel ResNet-50 on the same serial two-photon dataset used for the existing model and published it on the [Hugging Face Hub](https://huggingface.co/brainglobe/cellfinder_single_channel_default), so it downloads on first use like the others.
+I trained a single-channel ResNet-50 on the same serial two-photon dataset used for the existing model and published it on the [Hugging Face Hub](https://huggingface.co/brainglobe/cellfinder_single_channel_default), so it downloads automatically on first use like the others.

 Headline accuracy figures flatter it, so it is worth being precise about the cost.